2017 Fact Sheet

-Joining the Morgan’s Wonderland family of wheelchair-accessible rides is Whirling Wonder, a five-and-a-half-story-high Ferris wheel that’s festooned with lights and visible at night from nearby IH 35.
+Whirling Wonder, a five-and-a-half-story-high Ferris wheel that’s festooned with lights and visible at night from nearby IH 35, recently joined the Morgan’s Wonderland family of wheelchair-accessible rides.

-Butterfly mascot Joy makes appearances at Morgan’s Wonderland and at community events.
-The multi-colored costumed character eagerly interacts with guests and poses for photos.
+Butterfly mascot Joy – along with sidekick Professor Von Flutterwing – also makes appearances at Morgan’s Wonderland and at community events.
+The multi-colored costumed character eagerly greets guests and poses for photos.
 Butterfly theming throughout the park reminds guests that – just like butterflies – individuals with and without special needs can emerge from their “cocoons” and soar to new heights of achievement.

 Educational Field Trips for elementary school students constitute an extension of the classroom.
 Each activity and lesson is based on the corresponding, state-mandated TEKS requirements.
-Classes can qualify for either the park’s group admission rate or a grant-funded admission rate.
+Two new lesson plans have been added for 2017.
+Schools can qualify for either the park’s group admission rate or a grant-funded admission rate.
 The Morgan’s Wonderland website contains specifics.